Rare Cancer Stories

 Do you have any advice for cancer patients about how to deal with the spouse during treatment?

 Yeah, joining support groups.
 I think I discovered that too late.
 We have quite a few here.
-I guess it depends on where you are, but here we have a place called Guilder's Club, which was started by Guilder Wagner who died of ovarian cancer in the 80s.
+I guess it depends on where you are, but here we have a place called Gildas Club, which was started by Gilda Radner who died of ovarian cancer in the 80s.
 That offered caregiver support groups, which was very important, and helped my husband and my daughter.

 There's another one called Well Springs.
 At the time, I was part of the Facebook group which was very helpful with things you just can't talk about with your caregiver or with your family, because they haven't gone through it, or they just can't understand, and just getting that support online from people that are undergoing the same treatments: where you can bounce ideas off, and what if you try for this, and what worked for you, and how did you deal with this side effect, etc.

 There was so much happening, that I didn't start seeking that out almost until the end of my treatments, because when you're going through treatments you're just fighting to stay alive and get through it.
 But I wish someone would have told me how important that was, and maybe I would have asked for it sooner - it would have helped some things that I wouldn't have known what to expect.